 Eventually, I got an offer that was perfect for me in every way.

 For that amount, I was thinking to myself: if I had no arms and legs, I’d type with my nose if necessary, key by key.

 So I accepted the offer.
 Sent the email in the evening…

 …and then… shock!

 I could not sleep until 3AM that evening.

-In my mind, I was going through the actual steps of how will my day look like.
-And the idea of just opening VS Code and looking at the code made me feel sick to my stomach.
+In my mind, I was going through what the actual steps of how will my day look like.
+And the idea of just opening VS Code and looking at the code made me panic.

-And I’m not saying that lightly… I literally felt like I have a 50:50 chance of throwing up just from thinking about getting myself sitting behind a keyboard and looking at the code for 8 hours.
+And I’m not saying that lightly… I literally felt my heart pumping just from thinking about looking at the code for 8 hours.